 All medical students must take and pass NBME Shelf exams required for each clerkship.
+NBME failures are reported on MSPE per AAMC guidelines.

 Any student who fails any clerkship exam on the first attempt will receive a grade of "incomplete" until they have passed the exam.
 Any student who fails a rotation but passes the NBME Shelf exam will receive an "F" and have to repeat the entire clerkship.